AdamMambetov/Text/Music/Tracks/🎵Redbone - Come And Get Your Love.md

   - "[[@Redbone]]"
 Cover: ""
 NumberInAlbum: 2
-Name: Come and Get Your Love
 SourceFile: "[[Redbone - Come And Get Your Love.mp3]]"
 Year: 1973
+aliases:
-aliases: ["Come and Get Your Love"]
+  - Come and Get Your Love
 created: 2024-10-13 22:56:30
 source: ""
-tags: []
 ---

 # Redbone - Come And Get Your Love